 February-August 1945.
 US Air Force B-29 bombers destroy much of Tokyo, especially east of the Imperial Palace.
 Well over 100,000 people are killed, and many times that number wounded and/or made homeless.
 Most people killed were victims of the air raid of March 9th and 10th, a napalm firebomb attack (napalm's first ever notable use) said to have been the most destructive air raid in history.

 September 2, 1945 Japan formally surrenders to the US on the USS Missouri moored in Tokyo Bay.

 At the end of the war, Tokyo's population is now only approximately half that of 1940.

 1947 Tokyo Metropolitan Government is separated from the central government, and the number of wards is reduced to 23.

-December 23 1948 Hideki Tojo, wartime Premier of Japan; General Kenji Doihara, who had engineered the Mukden Incident in 1931; General Heitaro Kimura, former commander in Manchuria; General Iwane Matsui, responsible for the rape of Nanking; General Akira Muto, former chief of staff in the Philippines; ex-Premier (1936-37) Koki Hirota; and ex-War Minister Seishiro Itagaki are executed at Sugamo Prison in Ikebukuro, now the site of the Sunshine 60 shopping and entertainment complex.
+December 23 1948 Hideki Tojo, wartime Premier of Japan; General Kenji Doihara, who had engineered the Mukden Incident in 1931; General Heitaro Kimura, former commander in Manchuria; General Iwane Matsui, responsible for the rape of Nanking; General Akira Muto, former chief of staff in the Philippines; ex-Premier (1936-37) Koki Hirota; and ex-War Minister Seishiro Itagaki are executed at Sugamo Prison in Ikebukuro (now the site of the Sunshine 60 shopping and entertainment building).

-February 1 1953 NHK makes the first commercial TV broadcast in Tokyo (and Japan).
+February 1 1953 The national broadcaster, NHK makes the first commercial TV broadcast in Tokyo (and Japan).

 June 8, 1953 A US Air Force plane crashes on takeoff from Tachikawa Airfield killing 129 people, making it the biggest air disaster in history at the time.